 Read the full review: Apple Mac Mini

 Best budget PC: HP Pavilion Wave

 CPU: Intel Core i3 – Intel Core i5 | Graphics: Intel HD Graphics 530 – AMD Radeon R9 M470 | RAM: 8GB | Storage: 1TB HDD

 Though at first you might confuse it for a fabric-woven refresh, the HP Pavilion Wave is anything but.
 This compact Windows machine packs in 6th-generation Intel Core processors and optional discrete AMD graphics with a uniquely integrated Bang & Olufsen speaker.
 Wrapped in a handsome fabric exterior, this is the perfect PC to have on the desk, as it radiates crisp sound while you browse the web or watch movies.

 CPU: Intel Atom – Intel Core m5 | Graphics: : Intel HD Graphics – Intel HD Graphics 515 | RAM: 1GB – 4GB | Storage: 8GB-64GB eMMC

-It may look like a thumb drive at first glance, but the Intel Core Compute Stick has more than meets the eye.
-It’s actually a palm-sized PC that can plug into any screen with an HDMI input.
-It starts out with a lowly 1.33GHz Intel Atom cpu running Linux, but it is configurable up to an Intel Core m5 processor – which makes this one of the best PCs if you need to get some work done on the go, without having to haul around a laptop.
+Some people have problems with desktop PCs, as they tend to take up a lot of space, but the Intel Core Compute Stick solves that issue.
+Looking more like a thumb drive than a full PC, this tiny computer can slot into any screen with an HDMI input.
+It starts out with a lowly 1.33GHz Intel Atom processor running Linux, but you can configure it with up to an Intel Core m5 processor – making this one of the best PCs if you need to get some work done on the go, with a computer that’ll fit in your pocket.